-The intention of this course is to explore the principles of sacred activism/political action through the journey of pilgrimage and prayer walks.
-Using pilgrimage and prayer walks as our guide, we will walk the path from seeing to creating to organizing, and ultimately responding to what is happening in the world around and within us.
+The intention of this offering is to explore how we show up for indigenous led prayer walk and/or how we can become allies with peoples, lands and waters.
+How do we embody solidarity in real time.
+Using pilgrimage and prayer walks as our guide, we will walk the path from listening to responding to what is happening in the world around and within us.
 This will be a journey from vision to implementation.

 Organizing and walking in this way asks us to:

 - Listen to the stories of the lands, peoples, waters that we walk with, and through deep listening, become responsible with what we learn

 - Be in relationship with what is around us in every moment, and with every step respond to what is new (ie, a different location, a different story)

 - Find and live our questions together in community

 - Keep moving and be in flow